NrgXnat/xsync/tests/e2e/README.md

 ## Status

-**These tests have never been run.** No available XNAT instance carries 1.8.2-SNAPSHOT; the development stacks are on 1.8.1, where every endpoint under test returns 404.
-The specs were written against the plugin source, so selectors and payloads come from the code rather than from observed behaviour.
-Expect to fix things on first execution.
+**Validated against a live 1.8.2-SNAPSHOT instance (2026-08-17), with two plugin defects found in the process.** Three iterations against a dedicated 1.8.2 stack: 31 of 37 tests pass, and every remaining red traces to a confirmed plugin defect rather than to the tests.

+- The PLUGINS-332 REST-path test carries a `test.fail()` marker: the backend stores trailing slashes verbatim (confirmed live), the fix in the admin dialog being front-end only.
+When the backend normalises, the marker becomes an unexpected pass and gets removed.
+- The six `admin.projectBlacklist` tests fail against any stack that has ever deleted a project with an XSync configuration.
+Deleting a project leaves its configuration rows behind with a null source project id, and `POST /xapi/xsyncSitePreferences/blacklistProjects/{id}` then returns 500 for every project ("Cannot invoke String.equals because getSourceProjectId() is null" -- reproduced with a plain curl on a freshly created project).
+The url-wide enable endpoint 500s on the same orphans.
+  The specs sidestep the orphan pollution by using per-run destination urls, but the blacklist endpoint iterates every configuration site-wide, so nothing test-side can route around it.
+These tests go green once the plugin tolerates (or cleans up) orphaned configurations.

+Suite hygiene learned from those runs, baked into `lib/run.ts`: XNAT permanently retires deleted project ids, so all created projects and all sync destination urls are suffixed per run.

-A second pass audited every selector and behavioural claim against the XNAT core source (xnat-web) as well as the plugin: switchbox checkboxes are display:none so all toggling goes through the visible span.switchbox-outer, dialog and xmodal class names and default button labels were confirmed in dialog.js and xmodal.js, dashboard status values were confirmed as the strings "true"/"false", the sync frequency value for on-demand is "on demand" with a space, and restricted XAPI endpoints return 403, matching what the main regression suite already asserts elsewhere.
+An earlier source audit checked every selector and behavioural claim against the XNAT core source (xnat-web) as well as the plugin: switchbox checkboxes are display:none so all toggling goes through the visible span.switchbox-outer, dialog and xmodal class names and default button labels were confirmed in dialog.js and xmodal.js, dashboard status values were confirmed as the strings "true"/"false", the sync frequency value for on-demand is "on demand" with a space, and restricted XAPI endpoints return 403, matching what the main regression suite already asserts elsewhere.

 ## What is covered